mgjr-73/cybersecurity-portfolio/CTFs/Cover6-CTF-2026-0909/1-Web-Recon.md

 - ## Cookie Jar
     You're logged into the staff portal as a clerk.
 The site decides what you're allowed to see by asking your browser who you are.
 That's the mistake.
 Exploit it.

-    - Notice in the `readme.txt`, it is revealed the portal password is "odapeeka".
+    - Notice in the previous `readme.txt`, the password was revealed.
     - We also got a clue about old cookie-based session logic.
-    - At the login portal, I tried admin:odapeeka
+    - At the login portal, I tried admin:<password-from-readme.txt>
     - Once in, there is a link to admin access but you are initially logged in as "clerk" so it is restricted
     - Inspecting the html, we see comment about session handling is on client side only.
 It is using client-side `role` cookie.
 As we can see, "clerk" is encoded in base64.
         <img width="1146" height="132" alt="image" src="https://github.com/user-attachments/assets/d1fae2d8-41cf-4125-b494-c59a1a1461ec" />